Table of Contents show

 Richmond and Delta Spring Events and Festivals

-Generations of circus families from all over the world, come together to perform aerial thrills, daredevil feats, high wire, sky walks, trapeze, motorcycle stunts, amusing clown antics, juggling, mind bending contortionist and moreSee listing for more information.
+Generations of circus families from all over the world, come together to perform aerial thrills, daredevil feats, high wire, sky walks, trapeze, motorcycle stunts, amusing clown antics, juggling, mind bending contortionist and moreSee the listing for more information.
+Location: Lansdown Centre

 New Westminster May Events

-Royal Canadian International Circus Under the Big Top – May 16 to 20, 2024
+Royal Canadian International Circus Under the Big Top – Surrey: May 8-11, 2025

-As always, the annual parade will have a variety of floats, marching bands, an assortment of classic and antique cars, cultural groups, horses, dance groups, clowns, dogs and more.
-The parade starts at the corner of 177B Street and Highway 10 and heads west on Highway 10 to 176 Street.
+The parade will feature a variety of floats, marching bands, an assortment of classic and antique cars, cultural groups, horses, dance groups, clowns, dogs, and more.
+It starts at the corner of 177B Street and Highway 10 and heads west on Highway 10 to 176 Street.

 Langley Spring Festivals and Events

-Brewhalla Fort Langley will feature more than 30 craft beverage makers: beer, wine, cider, non-alcoholic offerings, & spirits, along with great local music.
+Brewhalla Fort Langley will feature more than 30 craft beverage makers: beer, wine, cider, non-alcoholic offerings and spirits, along with great local music.
 Get tickets here.

 Abbotsford Spring Festivals and Events

-Abbotsford Flower Festival by Lakeland Flowers – May, 2024
+Abbotsford Tulip Festival by Lakeland Flowers – April 12th to May 11th, 2025

 Chilliwack Spring Events

-Botanica Tulip festival – April 15 – mid-May (weather dependent)
+Botanica Tulip festival – April TBA – mid-May (weather dependent)

 The Tulip Festival offers a vibrant floral display of 59 unique varieties of 1.5 million bulbs on over 13 acres.
 Location: 1310 Royalwood Drive, Chilliwack

-The Harrison Tulip Festival – April 8 until May 5, 2024
+The Harrison Tulip Festival – Opens April 15 until Mid-May, 2025

 One of the best things to do in Vancouver in May is to see thedozens of tulip varieties on display at the Harrison Tulip Festival.